Spencer Finch

 Photo courtesy of the artist.

-For a series of vividly monochromatic paintings on wooden panels, he mixes four colors to create green, violet, and orange hues.
+For a series of vividly monochromatic paintings on wooden panels, he mixes four colors to create green, violet, or orange hues.
 The sides of the panels are painted in the tones used to mix the colors.
 Each variation exists in two versions, with slightly different tones used to achieve the exact same shade.
-This creates visually challenging works that compel viewers to look closely to recognize the subtle differences.
+The visually challenging works force careful observation with their marginal differences.
+They slow down our gaze and determine the pace of perception throughout the exhibition.

 The Scent Drawings on paper further engage our senses: The almost achromatic motif becomes a distant representation of something barely discernible.
 Finch works with subtle scents while referencing art historical sources, thereby creating a complex perceptual moment through sensory combination.